rasmusgu/fix-subtitles/README.md

 # fix-subtitles
-Uses ffsubsync to synchronise all subtitles in the working directory to their respective video files, also present.
+Uses sublimininal to download missing subtitles and ffsubsync to synchronise them to their respective video files' audio streams

 It's mainly for my personal use and at the moment is heavily hardcoded to specific instances

 ## Assumptions
 - the directory comprises of a single movie file or several videos for a single season of a single series
 - all files are marked with "S01E08" format -- those being the first numerical markings of the video/subtitle files

+## New additions
+- subliminal
+	- automatic missing subtitle downloading
+		- currently hardcoded for the English language

 ## WIP:
-- subliminal
-	- Missing subtitle downloading
 - Interface
 	- download all or a single subtitle
 	- synchronise all a single subtitle